History of telegraphy in Australia: South Australia

-Late 1854 the South Australian Government sought help from the Colonial Office in London to find a suitable superintendent of telegraphs.
-Their choice was Charles Todd, who arrived in Adelaide in November 1855.
-A private entrepreneur, James McGeorge, stole the day by opening a private telegraph from Adelaide to the Port on the very day of Todd's arrival in Adelaide.
-In 1856 the Government bought the competing line for £80 and promptly dismantled it.
-Todd completed the Government line from Adelaide to Semaphore in two months.
-He used a British technique, using an underground cable that proved disastrous.
-The cable soon failed due to the poor insulation of the wires available in that period.
+Late 1854 the South Australian government sought help from the Colonial Office in London to find a suitable superintendent of telegraphs.
+Their choice was Charles Todd, who arrived in Adelaide on 5 November 1855.

+One of his first tasks was the long-promised Adelaide–Semaphore telegraph line, for which architect James Macgeorge had stolen a march, avoiding Government restrictions by running the (single) wire away from the main road and railway.
+Macgeorge's telegraph (which used Cooke and Wheatstone's "Electric" patent equipment) was working by 26 November 1855 and began commercial operation on 10 December.

+Todd's line, which was more direct and technically superior, and vastly more expensive (even without the observatory and time ball for accurate time signals), went into operation using Henley's "Magnetic" patent in February 1856 and by February 1857 Macgeorge's was redundant.

 Critical to the progress of South Australia was a connection to Melbourne and in 1857 Todd made arrangements with Samuel McGowan to build a uniform system between the capitals.
-Both Todd and McGowan dreamt that their proposed intercolonial interconnection would one day be a key link in a chain leading to 'a step in the direction of our ultimate telegraph communications, via India, with England, a scheme vast and difficult (which)... will, we doubt not, at no very distant date be carried out'.
+Both Todd and McGowan dreamt that their proposed intercolonial interconnection would one day be a key link in a chain leading to 'a step in the direction of our ultimate telegraph communications, via India, with England, a scheme vast and difficult [that] will, we doubt not, at no very distant date be carried out'.
 The Adelaide to Melbourne connection was begun in April 1857 and completed in July 1858.
 This included a 300 km South Australian section built at that colony's expense.
 So heavily used was the first telegraph line to Melbourne that Todd reported to the government that a second line was needed.
-The second line was built via Wellington, SA and was opened in 1861.
+The second line was built via Wellington, South Australia and was opened in 1861.